olliw42/mLRS-docu/docs/FRSKY_R9.md

 - 5 Volts
 - GND

-JR Bay connector:
-- Rx, not used
-- Tx, not used
-- Vin
-- GND
-- Pin 5 (S.Port) - CRSF

 ### R9M Tx Module versions ###

 Frsky updated the R9 system a year after introducing it, so there are two versions of the Tx Module.
 Both versions can run the same mLRS firmware, but the newer version included some small hardware improvements.